 Upgrading Equipment For Efficiency

 Sometimes, holding onto old equipment is like trying to run a marathon in flip-flops.
-It might work for a little while, but eventually, it’s going to slow you down.
+It might work for a little while, but eventually, it will slow you down.
 Upgrading can seem expensive, but think about the long-term benefits.
 Will new equipment save time, reduce errors, or let you do things you couldn’t before?
 If so, it might be worth the investment.
 For example, I upgraded my computer system last year, and it cut my processing time in half.
 It was a big expense, but it paid for itself in just a few months.
 Consider investing in business accounting software to track these expenses.

 Evaluating Equipment Performance Over Time